-A 2007 study, “Continuous Glucose Profiles in Healthy Subjects under Everyday Life Conditions and after Different Meals” looked at 21 healthy young individuals using CGM.
-These participants were between age 18-35, had a healthy BMI of 22.6 ± 1.7 kg/m2, and were examined eating standardized meals as well as regular meals of their choosing.
-Mean fasting glucose for these participants was 80 mg/dl.
+A 2007 study, “Continuous Glucose Profiles in Healthy Subjects under Everyday Life Conditions and after Different Meals,” looked at 21 healthy young people using CGM.
+These participants were between ages 18-35, had a healthy BMI of 22.6 ± 1.7 kg/m2, and were examined eating standardized meals as well as regular meals of their choosing.
+Mean fasting glucose for these participants was 80 mg/dL.
 This study found:

 Under everyday life conditions:

 - Mean 24-hour glucose concentration was 89.3 ± 6.2 mg/dL (range 79.2-101.3 mg/dL)